 - Ilok is the easternmost town in Croatia, a town where the East meets the West.

-- It is one of the largest urban and fortification complexes of Northern Croatia.
+- It is one of the largest urban and fortification complexes in Northern Croatia.

 - It is the Danube kingdom of wine.

 - Ilok is an old royal town.

 - The town dates back to the Copper, Bronze, and Iron Ages.

 Kutjevo is a small town in the Požega-Slavonia County, located on the south slopes of the Papuk and Krndija hills in the narrow valley of the Kutjevčanka River in continental Croatia.
 The town was created in the 13th century when the Cistercian abbey founded the area and started growing wine.
 Kutjevo is known to be the wine capital of Inland Croatian.
 It has a very famous Old Wine Cellar dating back to 1232.
 It is the home of some excellent Croatian wines, including the Kutjevo Graševina, Pinot Blanc, Pinot Gris, Riesling, and Traminer.
 Next to the Old Wine Cellar, you will see a beautiful old Kutjevo castle built on the former Abbey site, connecting the castle to the wine cellar by a cellar passage.

 What to Do in Kutjevo